Université de Montréal: Notable people

 The university has an extensive alumni network, with more than 300,000 members.
 Throughout the university's history, faculty, alumni, and former students have played prominent roles in a number of fields.
 Several prominent business leaders have graduated from the university.
 Graduates include Philippe de Gaspé Beaubien, founder and CEO of Telemedia, Louis R. Chênevert, chairman and CEO of the United Technologies Corporation, and Pierre Karl Péladeau, former president and CEO of Quebecor.

 A number of students have also gained prominence for their research and work in a number of scientific fields.
 Roger Guillemin, a graduate of the university, would later be awarded the Nobel Prize in Physiology or Medicine for his work with neurohormones.
 Alumnus Ishfaq Ahmad would also gain prominence for his work with Pakistan's nuclear weapon's program.
 Jocelyn Faubert, known for his work in the fields of visual perception, is currently a faculty member of the university.
 Gilles Brassard, best known for his fundamental work in quantum cryptography, quantum teleportation, quantum entanglement distillation, quantum pseudo-telepathy, and the classical simulation of quantum entanglement.
 Ian Goodfellow is a thought leader in the field of artificial intelligence.

-Many former students have gained local and national prominence for serving in government, including Former Supreme Court of Canada Judge and UN Human Rights Commissioner Louise Arbour.
-Michaëlle Jean served as Governor General of Canada and as Secretary-General of the Organisation internationale de la Francophonie, Ahmed Benbitour served as the Prime Minister of Algeria, and Pierre Trudeau served as the Prime Minister of Canada.
-Eleven Premiers of Quebec have also graduated from Université de Montréal, including Jean-Jacques Bertrand, Robert Bourassa, Maurice Duplessis, Lomer Gouin, Daniel Johnson, Jr., Daniel Johnson Sr., Pierre-Marc Johnson, Bernard Landry, Jacques Parizeau, Paul Sauvé and Philippe Couillard.
+Many former students have gained local and national prominence for serving in government, including former Supreme Court of Canada Justice, UN Human Rights Commissioner and Governor General of Canada, Louise Arbour.
+Michaëlle Jean also served as Governor General and as Secretary-General of the Organisation internationale de la Francophonie, Ahmed Benbitour served as the Prime Minister of Algeria, and Pierre Trudeau served as the Prime Minister of Canada.
+Eleven Premiers of Quebec have also graduated from the Université de Montréal, including Jean-Jacques Bertrand, Robert Bourassa, Maurice Duplessis, Lomer Gouin, Daniel Johnson, Jr., Daniel Johnson Sr., Pierre-Marc Johnson, Bernard Landry, Jacques Parizeau, Paul Sauvé and Philippe Couillard.